Team Vienna 4 SUDC Awareness Inc. (nonprofit, 501c3)

-Despite my husband and I being physicians, we had never heard of SUDC, nor had any of our friends or family.
+Despite my husband and I being physicians, we had never heard of SUDC, nor had any of our friends or family (not to be confused with SIDS, which includes babies less than 1 year old).
 We soon learned that these tragedies can happen to anyone, without warning.
-Devastatingly, we learned about SUDC the most difficult way possible; when it happened to us.
+Devastatingly, we learned about SUDC in the most difficult way possible; when it happened to us.

 We are enrolled in 4 different research studies, and more than 6 years later, we STILL do not have an answer.
 We are hopeful that the cause of Vienna's death will be uncovered, along with that of so many other apparently healthy kids; then it can be prevented.
 The most prominent study is Robert's Program at Boston Children's Hospital (which will be highlighted in Vienna's film in early 2024).

 It's been over 6 years since Vienna died, and that may seem like a long time ago.
 But that couldn't be further from the truth; for our family, it's every single day.
 We miss her so much.